 bullying and mental health

-The impact of bullying extends far beyond the initial harm, leading to severe emotional and psychological distress for both children and adults.
-In Scotland, roughly 3 out of 10 reported that they got bullied in school.
-Bullying often leaves deep emotional scars, resulting in feelings of fear, humiliation and powerlessness.
+The impact of bullying extends far beyond the initial harm, leading to severe emotional and psychological distress and leaving deep emotional scars.

-Bullying leaves more than just physical bruises; it deeply wounds one’s mental health.
+Bullying leaves more than just physical bruises; it can deeply wound one’s mental health.
 Research has revealed a distressing connection between bullying and a range of mental health conditions.

 depression

 Bullying often leads to deep sadness and hopelessness.
-The constant hurtful behaviour and the feeling of being powerless can contribute to the development of depression.
-The emotional distress caused by bullying can become overwhelming, sometimes even leading to thoughts of self-harm or suicide.
+The constant hurtful behaviour and the feeling of being powerless can lead to depression.
+In severe instances, the individual may turn to self-harm or consider suicide.

 anxiety

 Bullying is a significant source of anxiety.
-Victims may constantly worry about when the next incident will happen or how to avoid bullies, which can lead to generalised anxiety.
-Additionally, bullying can make individuals feel constantly on edge, contributing to symptoms of anxiety disorders such as Post-Traumatic Stress Disorder (PTSD).
+Victims may constantly worry about when the next incident will happen and how to avoid the bullies, potentially prompting panic attacks.
+In some cases, bullying can cause severe trauma and contribute to development of post-traumatic stress disorder (PTSD).

 loneliness

-Bullying can isolate individuals, making them feel like they have no one to turn to.
-It can result in social withdrawal, leaving victims feeling lonely and disconnected from friends and family.
+Bullying can isolate individuals, making them feel like they have no one to turn to or trust.
+It can result in social withdrawal, leaving victims feeling lonely and disconnected from their loved ones.
 Loneliness can exacerbate mental health issues and make it more challenging to cope with the effects of bullying.

 young people & bullying

-• Reassure the young person that coming to you was the right thing to do.
+- Reassure the young person that coming to you was the right thing to do and that the bullying is not their fault.
+Try to remain calm, even if it upsetting to hear.

-• Be a listening ear: The young person may want a space to talk things through.
+- Be a listening ear: The young person may want a space to talk things through.
+It takes a lot of courage to speak up – they may be feeling embarrassed, ashamed or scared, so it’s important that they are heard.

-• Establish the facts: It is important to establish exactly what happened.
+- Establish the facts: It is important to establish exactly what happened and whether it is an isolated incident or part of an ongoing bullying pattern.

-• Find out what the young person wants to do moving forward.
-Identify what choices they have and which next steps they can take in solving the problem.
+- Find out what they want to do moving forward: Identify what choices they have and which next steps they can take in solving the problem.

-Bullying can be a particularly sensitive issue for young people, so it is important to be aware of any sensitivities when discussing this with a group of young people.
-Refrain from discussing experiences that identify or relate specifically to young people in the group.
+Bullying can be a really sensitive topic for young people, so it is important to be aware of any sensitivities or triggers when talking about it with them.
+In group settings, refrain from discussing experiences that identify or relate to specific people in the group.

 Many young people do not tell anyone about their experiences of bullying.
 It is important to encourage young people to reach out to a trusted person/network if they think they are being bullied.

-If you are an educator or work in student support, Bloom and Your Resilience provides school staff with the opportunity to develop their skills and confidence in having open conversations about mental health and support young people in transitioning to higher education.
-Learn more about the different Young People’s Programmes and contact us for more details.
+If you are an educator or work in student support, our Young People’s Programmes can provides school staff with the opportunity to develop their skills and confidence in having open conversations about mental health with children and young people.
+Contact our team for more details.

 bullying in the workplace

-• Verbal Abuse: This includes using offensive language, shouting or making demeaning comments towards a coworker, which can create a hostile work environment.
+This includes using offensive language, shouting or making demeaning comments towards a colleague, which can create a hostile work environment.

-• Cyberbullying: Harassing a coworker through electronic means, such as email, social media or messaging apps is a growing concern in the digital age and can be emotionally damaging.
+Harassing a colleague through electronic means, such as email, social media or messaging apps, is a growing concern in the digital age and can be emotionally damaging.

-• Public humiliation: Criticising or belittling a coworker in front of others, can be deeply humiliating and detrimental to a person’s self-esteem.
+Criticising or belittling a colleague in front of others can be deeply humiliating and detrimental to a person’s self-esteem.

 Document incidents

-Keep a record of bullying incidents, including dates, times, locations,and individuals involved.
-This documentation can be helpful if you need to report the bullying.
+Keep a record of bullying incidents, including dates, times, locations and individuals involved.
+This documentation can be helpful if you need to formally report the bullying.

 Talk to a supervisor or HR